-Land disturbance: The proposed onshore substation sites and cable landing sites would not contain any freshwater or wetland resources.
-However, non-tidal waters and wetlands that are not found on publicly available maps may also be identified by pre-construction field surveys.
+Land disturbance: The proposed onshore substation sites and cable landing sites would not contain any non-tidal waters and wetland resources.
+However, previously unidentified non-tidal waters and wetlands that are not found on publicly available maps may be identified by pre-construction field surveys.
 As a result, installation of the Phase 1 onshore export cable could affect wetlands or wetland-adjacent areas.

 The proposed Project would comply with all requirements of any issued permits and employ proper erosion and sedimentation controls.
-The proposed Project would comply with the federal CWA, the MassDEP, and local regulations to prevent degradation of rivers and streams.
-The use of HDD would avoid construction-related impacts in intertidal areas at the landing sites.
+The proposed Project would comply with the CWA, as applicable; the MassDEP; and local regulations to prevent degradation of rivers and streams.
 The underground transition vault located at the selected onshore cable landing site would be installed outside of wetlands and waterbodies, within a paved roadway or parking lot, and would have a manhole cover at the ground surface.

-Temporary, localized sedimentation and decreases in water quality in freshwater wetlands could occur from increased sedimentation during construction of the Phase 1 OECR and onshore substation (EIS Section G.2.2).
+Temporary, localized sedimentation and decreases in water quality in non-tidal waters and wetlands could occur from increased sedimentation during construction of the Phase 1 OECR and onshore substation (EIS Section G.2.2).
 All land disturbances from construction activities would be conducted in compliance with the NPDES 2022 Construction General Permit and the approved storm water pollution prevention plan for the proposed Project.
 In the event of fault or failure of the proposed Project's precautionary measures and storm water pollution prevention plan, sediment could enter non-tidal waters and wetlands.
 Such sedimentation could result in negligible impacts due to the short duration of increased sedimentation, and because the resource would be expected to return to existing conditions.